Tilting the scales: weighing prior dependency and global tensions of CMB lensing: Results

+These difficulties are compounded by the need to faithfully model the complex instrumental effects of both the Planck satellite and the ACT telescope.
+In particular, the ground-based ACT and SPT suffer noise from atmospheric and scan strategy effects, which makes it harder to forward-model than Planck's relatively well-characterised noise.
+The simulated lensing map would need to be passed through the pipelines used by the experiments, further adding to the computational cost of producing the $\mathcal O(10^5)$ pairs of simulations recommended by \citet{bevinscalibration}.

-Finally, we compared ACT lensing with \texttt{NPIPE} lensing, which required the methods described in section \ref{sec:correlated}.
+Finally, we compared ACT lensing with \texttt{NPIPE} lensing, which required the methods described in Section~\ref{sec:correlated}.
 For both priors we obtain Bayes factors $\log R > 6$, so we believe they also are not in tension.
 However, with the uniform prior, we find $p=100\%$.
-This is because the lower bound of the $p$-value integral, $d-2\log S$, is negative, and the $\chi^2$ distribution in equation \ref{eq:p} is of course normalised from $[0, \infty)$.
-This can be interpreted in two ways: lensing alone does not significantly constrain the $\Lambda$CDM parameter space, so the Gaussian approximation used in the derivation of $p$ does not hold well, but also that the agreement between the two is so strong that it falls very deep in the tail of the $\chi^2$.
+This is because the lower bound of the $p$-value integral, $d-2\log S$, is negative, and the $\chi^2$ distribution in Equation~\ref{eq:p} is of course normalised from zero to infinity.
+This can be interpreted in two ways: lensing alone does not significantly constrain the \lcdm{} parameter space, so the Gaussian approximation used in the derivation of $p$ does not hold well, but also that the agreement between the two is so strong that it falls very deep in the tail of the $\chi^2$.
 The Bayes factor makes no such approximations, and is the appropriate measure to use in this case.

-A summary of parameter values and tension statistics are given in table \ref{tab:sus}; a more complete list of parameter values for both are included in appendix \ref{apx:params} for reference.
-However, we recommend downloading and creating corner plots of the nested sampling chains to make proper comparisons.
+A summary of parameter values and tension statistics are given in Table~\ref{tab:sus}; a more complete list of parameter values for both priors are included in Appendix~\ref{apx:params} for reference.
+However, we recommend downloading and creating corner plots of the nested sampling chains to make proper comparisons, available on zenodo \citep{zenodo}.